 runs on when you fire up a

 pnpm dev.
-By default SvelteKit will run
+By default SvelteKit will

 5173.
-If you already have another tool running on that
+If you already have another tool running on

-prefer.
+you might prefer.
 As well as all that, we see how to install SvelteKit for your new project.

 If that’s what you wanted to know then hit play on the video!
 After that, don’t forget to scroll down.
 You will see a list of commands mentioned in the video.
 Drop a comment below or reach out for a chat on Element as well as Twitter @mention if you have suggestions for improvements or questions.